What We Believe

 We believe that Jesus sent the Holy Spirit to indwell and empower believers, to convict the world of sin and righteousness, and to glorify Christ.
 (John 14:16,17; 16:8-15)

-Church & Kingdom
+Church and Kingdom

 We use the Westminster Confession of Faith and the Westminster Larger and Shorter Catechisms as faithful summaries of the teachings of the Bible.

-Hickory Presbyterian Church is a “Reformed” congregation, meaning we follow in the tradition of orthodox Christianity as recovered by the 16th century protestant reformers.
-While not exhaustive, many of the basic tenants of the Reformed faith are captured in the “Five Solas.”
+Hickory Presbyterian Church is a Reformed congregation, meaning we follow in the tradition of orthodox Christianity as recovered by the 16th century Protestant Reformers.
+The basic tenets of the Reformed faith are captured in the Five Solas.

 Sola Scriptura